IGCS supports the World Health Organization’s Global Strategy to Accelerate the Elimination of Cervical Cancer as a public health problem.

 Treatment & Palliative Care of Invasive Cancers

-Minimize suffering and disability.
+Minimize suffering

 IGCS firmly supports the targets of vaccination, screening, and treatment, including the administration of palliative care support for patients who may not have access to these interventions in time and are diagnosed with advanced disease.